 But what point is it holding a virtual event, if it fails to make any impact whatsoever?

 The key to holding a virtual event that drives value isattendee engagement.
 49% of marketers believe to be the largest contributing factor to running a successful virtual event - but many organizers do not know how to effectively engage their attendees.
 Indeed, according to Meetings in America, around 91% of people in businesses admitted to daydreaming during meetings while 39% admitted they fell asleep at some point.

 Why is engagement such a challenge?

-Many organizers think that engagement at virtual events can be solved by simply inviting famous speakers to the event, and having them present or lecture on a given topic - but this is a mistake.
+Many organizers think that virtual event engagement issues can be solved by simply inviting famous speakers to the event, and having them present or lecture on a given topic - but this is a mistake.